tonyva/nsfret-uwrf/summer2025/RF/schedule.md

      2 pm: HPC training in Eau Claire\
      3 pm: HPC training in Eau Claire

- 4. Thursday June 26: Visit Eau Claire - HPC\
+ 4. Thursday June 26: No meetings in River Falls\
      9 am: Tony in Eau Claire today\
     10 am: \
     11 am: Tony has a meeting in Eau Claire\